Several fitness functions and entanglement gates in quantum kernel generation: Acknowledgments

-The author would like to thank Allison Brayro and Nao Yamamoto for their reading and comments.
-Professors Sergio Altares-López, Juan José García-Ripoll, Angela Ribeiro have read the previous versions of this paper and provide constructive comments.
+The author would like to thank Allison Brayro, Nao Yamamoto, Sergio Altares-López, Juan José García-Ripoll, Angela Ribeiro, Nam Nguyen for reading an earlier draft of this paper and providing comments.